Panciz/crytpocloud/README.md

 http://localhost:8082/index?username=springtest
 ```

-Notice that the userame is passed as parameter.
+Notice that the username is passed as parameter.

 In order to encrypt and upload the file use the form in the left.
 The full localfile path must be specified.

 ![Upload file](image/screen_upload.png)

-Refreshing the page once the file is uploaded it will be shown in the list on the right.
+Refreshing the page once the file is uploaded, it should appears in the list on the right.
-It it possible specify a download path and click on the filename to download and decrypt it.
+It's possible specify a download path and click on the filename to download and decrypt it.

 ![Download file](image/screen_download.png)